MiladFarazian/MiladFarazian/README.md

 - 👯 I’m looking to collaborate with other software developers on meaningful projects
 - 🥅 2024 Goals: Work on projects that show my grasp of complex AI concepts and get a New Grad role
 - ⚡ Fun fact: I love swimming and going to the beach.
-I like to dance too!
+I like to dance too

 ### Connect with me: